VirgilSecurity/demo-iotkit-nix/README.md

 If you did everything correctly, you would see the following Demo window:
 <img width="100%" src="https://cdn.virgilsecurity.com/assets/images/github/virgil_demo_iotkit_nix.png" align="left" hspace="0" vspace="6"> &nbsp;

-on the step 4, and then specify your App Token obtained in the previous step.

 ## Explore Demo